 • Newspaper or magazine subscriptions

-• Streaming service subscriptions
+• Streaming and audiobook subscriptions

 • Religious materials (prayer books, rosaries, religious art)

-• Music (CDs, downloads, online music subscriptions)
+• Music (CDs, downloads, subscriptions)

 Social and family:

-• Gifts for grandchildren and other family members on birthdays/holidays
+• Gifts for grandchildren and other family members

 • Greeting cards

-• Photographs or photo prints
+• Photographs and photo prints

-• Restaurant meals when on facility-organized outings
+• Restaurant meals on facility-organized outings

 Comfort and dignity:

-What the PNA CANNOT Be Spent On
+What the PNA Cannot Be Spent On

-Facility-provided items (resident does NOT need to pay):
+Facility-provided items (resident does not pay):

 • Food and meals (standard nutrition)